pachyderm/pachyderm/doc/docs/1.11.x/troubleshooting/general_troubleshooting.md

 Either ``pachd`` or your pipeline's worker sidecar may be getting OOM killed as it grows while getting data from object storage.

-One of the ways you can give storage more resources is by increasing the ``cache_size`` parameter in your pipeline spec.
+You can give the storage container more resources by increasing the ``cache_size`` parameter in your pipeline spec.
 Increase it to what you can afford; its default is 64M.(If you’re using a release prior to 1.10.0 and you have cluster-wide or namepace policies on resource limits, you may need to manually edit the pipeline RC.)

 If it still gets OOM killed by k8s, there are a couple of environment variables you can set in your pachd deployment to limit the amount of memory the sidecar and pachd use.